To lose weight after C-section

 No wonder my size only reduced a bit, from mama whale size to walrus mama size.
 Whooooaaaa

-The thing is, before the baby, I never had weight problem.
+The thing is, before the baby, I never had a weight problem.
 I was always within the suggested weight range.
-So naturally I felt a bit “ugh” every time I saw myself in the mirror.
+So naturally, I felt a bit “ugh” every time I saw myself in the mirror.
 Coz I looked like I was still pregnant.

 And the fact that I was having baby blues weeks after birth didn’t help my confidence at all.

-So, as I was trying to sort out my baby blues, I thought I should try to “look after” myself as well so that I could shed those pregnancy fat off me.
+So, as I was trying to sort out my baby blues, I thought I should try to “look after” myself as well so that I could shed those pregnancy fats off me.

 But I didn’t set a high target to lose weight fast.
 Because I didn’t want to put more pressure on myself.
 Not when I was already struggling with postnatal depression.

-Instead, I set a goal to get back to my pre-baby-weight before my baby’s first birthday.
+Instead, I set a goal to get back to my pre-baby weight before my baby’s first birthday.
 Yes, I gave myself 12 months to be able to lose 33 lbs (about 15 kg) weight.
-Because I thought that should be reasonable target.
+Because I thought that should be a reasonable target.
 Plus, I gave an exceptional allowance.
-That if I didn’t achieve to lose all the extra weight, I will settle with however weight I become.
+What if I didn’t achieve to lose all the extra weight, I will settle with a however weight I become.